developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templates/index.md

 ---
 title: SimulScan Industry Templates
-description: SimulScan Templates have been created as a starting point for use in specifi industries.
+description: SimulScan Templates have been created as a starting point for use in specific industries.
 layout: list-apis.html
 automenu:
   items: